Jathin04Jan/Multi-Tenant-SaaS-Chatbot-Platform/README.md

 3. **7-Step Wizard** - Complete configuration in a centered modal dialog:
    - Configure branding, tone, data sources, indexing, guardrails, test, and install
 4. **Live Preview** - Real-time preview of bot appearance during configuration
+5. **Brand Assets** - Upload company logos (PNG/JPG/SVG up to 10 MB) with an inline zoom slider to perfectly center them in the circular avatar.
+Files are stored securely in MinIO and referenced via the bot's `branding.logo_url`.

 ### Bot Detail Page
 Access by clicking any bot card from the Bots page.
 Features include: